How ABC Delivers Meaningful Outcomes in ABA Therapy

 Early intervention supports school readiness

-At Action Behavior Centers, our early intervention services can help children with autism start school on time alongside their peers.
-In fact, many younger children with autism make significant progress with ABA therapy, and by the time they reach school age, they are often functioning at the same level as their neurotypical classmates.
+At Action Behavior Centers, our early intervention services can help children diagnosed with autism start school on time alongside their peers.
+In fact, many younger autistic children make significant progress with ABA therapy.
+By the time they reach school age, children who have received ABA therapy are often functioning at the same level as their neurotypical classmates.

 No matter your child’s needs, our autism therapy services aim to prepare them for the least restrictive and most inclusive school environments possible.
 To measure our impact in this area, we surveyed 77 families whose children completed our ABA programs: